DDDas7/ipa-ad-trust-healthcheck/README.md

 ## Script Features

-The script will perform the following checks Pre and Post Trust creation.
+The script will perform the following validation checks based on the Pre or Post Trust creation stage.

 1. Pre IPA - AD Trust creation checks: